macformula/racecar/docs/docs/firmware/stm32/bindings.md

 ![Generated Files](img/bindings/generated-files.png){width=40%}

-We must "lift" the generated C functions and variables into C++ and *bind* them to our firmware.
+We must lift the generated C functions and variables into C++ and "bind" them to our firmware.

 Start by creating a new file `platforms/stm32f767/bindings.cc`.